Credit Cards

 What actions can be taken to improve your credit score?

 Improving your credit score involves consistent effort and financial discipline.
+Patience is important, as credit improvement is a gradual process.
+But check out these key steps:

 How much time do negative records remain on a credit report?